Pranav-80/Java_project/README.md

 # Java_project
-This repository contains basic java program.
+This repository contains basic java program and projects.